Super GT: GT500

-In 2012, the GT500 regulations was changed in order to provide provisions for four-door vehicles, although none was run until Honda announced that the Civic Type R will replace the outgoing NSX in 2024.
-In 2010, front-engine, rear-wheel drive layout became the only permitted layout in the class, prompting Honda to initially replace the first generation-based NSX GT with the HSV-010.
-In 2014, Honda was granted a waiver to allow the NSX-Concept GT and NSX-GT (both second-generation based models) to run with a midship engine to match the road car's engine position; the waiver expired at the end of 2019 season with the implementation of Class 1 technical regulations, after which Honda was required to redesign the NSX-GT to accommodate a front-engine layout.
+In 2012, the GT500 regulations were changed in order to provide provisions for four-door vehicles, although none were run until Honda announced that the Civic Type R would replace the outgoing NSX in 2024.
+In 2010, the front-engine, rear-wheel drive layout became the only permitted layout in the class, prompting Honda to initially replace the first-generation NSX-GT with the HSV-010 GT.
+In 2014, Honda was granted a waiver to allow the NSX Concept-GT and NSX-GT (both second-generation based models) to run with a mid-engine layout to match the road car's engine position.
+The waiver expired after the 2019 season with the full implementation of Class 1 technical regulations, after which Honda was required to redesign the NSX-GT to accommodate a front-engine layout.

-New GT500 cars were introduced in 2014 in preparation for the future Class 1 Touring Cars, including the first car in the class to utilize a KERS-assisted hybrid powertrain, the Honda NSX Concept-GT.
+New GT500 cars were introduced in 2014 in preparation for the future unified Class 1 touring car regulations, including the first car in the class to utilize a KERS-assisted hybrid powertrain, the Honda NSX Concept-GT.
 Common aerodynamic regulations with the DTM were adopted, as was Class 1's turbocharged four-cylinder engine specification.
 Furthermore, the 2014 rules overhaul also increased the cars' downforce by 30%, while lowering costs.
 Aerodynamic development above a "design line" wrapping around the fenders, bumpers, and doorsills was restricted.
 Over sixty common parts were introduced, including the brakes, diffuser, and rear wing.

 In response to increasing cornering speeds, another aerodynamic overhaul was introduced in 2017, lowering downforce by 25%.
 Furthermore, KERS units were banned, although the only manufacturer to utilize such systems, Honda, had already discontinued their usage in 2016.
 In 2020, Class 1 technical regulations were fully implemented, with the manufacturers introducing new cars to comply with the new rules.
 Aerodynamic development was further restricted, and a standardized ECU and suspension were introduced.